 For NWP model winds, the conversion from real 10m winds to SE winds goes in two steps: firstly equivalent neutral (EN) winds are computed from real winds, sea surface temperature, air temperature, Charnock parameter and specific humidity, using a stand-alone implementation of the ECMWF model surface layer physics [25].
 Note that this step is not needed for recent ECMWF data from the operational model and ERA5 re-analysis, since in these datasets the equivalent neutral winds are already available directly.
-The equivalent neutral winds subsequently are converted to stress-equivalent winds (U10S) by multiplying by a correction factor of $\sqrt{(\rho/<\rho>)}$ , where $\rho$ is the air density and $<\rho>$ is the average air density (1.225 kg/m3).
+The previous ERA-Interim re-analysis only provided real winds.
+The equivalent neutral winds subsequently are converted to stress-equivalent winds (U10S) by multiplying by a correction factor of $\sqrt{(\rho/<\rho>)}$ , where $\rho$ is the air density and $<\rho>$ is the average air density (1.225 kg/m).